Seaton Delaval Hall: History

+Early history

 The Delaval family had owned the estate since the time of the Norman Conquest.
-Admiral George Delaval bought the estate from an impoverished kinsman, Sir John Delaval in 1717.
+Admiral George Delaval bought the estate from an impoverished kinsman, Sir John Delaval, in 1717.
 George Delaval had made his fortune from capturing prize ships while in the Navy, and had also served as a British envoy during the reign of Queen Anne.
 In 1718, he called on architect Sir John Vanbrugh to advise him on how to modernise and enhance the existing mansion.
 Upon viewing the site, Vanbrugh felt he could do nothing, and advised complete demolition of all except the ancient chapel near to the mansion, which is now the parish church of Our Lady.
+James Mewburn (c.1680-1731) was the yeoman and clerk of works in charge during this time.

-His advice was taken and the construction work was completed in 1728, two years after the death of the Admiral.
+Vanbrugh's advice was taken and the construction work was completed in 1728, five years after the death of the Admiral.
 The resulting new mansion was the last country house Vanbrugh designed, and it is regarded as one of his finest works.
 On completion, the Admiral's nephew Francis Blake Delaval (the elder) inherited the property, and moved in immediately.

-In 1775, the Newcastle portrait artist William Bell made two paintings of the Hall, depicting the north and south fronts with some artistic license, including wings that were never actually constructed.
+In 1775, the Newcastle portrait artist William Bell made two paintings of the Hall, depicting the north and south fronts with some artistic licence, including wings that were never actually constructed.
 Bell also painted portraits of many of the residents of the house at the time, earning him the patronage of Lord Delaval, a younger son of the above-mentioned Francis Blake Delaval.
-These paintings can still be seen in the Hall.